-The genesis of The Aninga Project is a friendship between my family and a young Zimbabwean woman we met through her participation in the 2006 International AIDS Conference in Toronto.
-When our friend, Constance, settled in Uganda with her Ugandan husband, Dr. Asiki, we asked if we could work together at a grass roots level to create educational opportunities for young women.
+The genesis of The Aninga Project is a friendship between the Benson family and a young Zimbabwean woman they met through her participation in the 2006 International AIDS Conference in Toronto.
+When their friend, Constance, settled in Uganda with her Ugandan husband, Dr. Asiki, we asked if we could work together at a grass roots level to create educational opportunities for young women.
 Our Ugandan friends identified a girl who would benefit – Aninga – and we sent money from Canada to be disbursed by them for her school fees and other necessities.
 Aninga’s village in northern Uganda is close to both Sudan and The Democratic Republic of Congo: a dangerous area with little infrastructure.
 Educational opportunities generally are scarce, and for females, virtually non-existent.
 This opportunity was life changing for Aninga.

 Why it works